dataswift/open-source-developer-portal/app/guides/webhooks/index.md

 - Transfers
 - Mass Payments

 Each webhook sent by the Dwolla API contains an `Event` with `_links` to: the associated resource, account associated with the event, and the customer associated with the event (if applicable).
 It is important to note that a single API request can trigger multiple webhooks to be fired, e.g. initiating a transfer from an Account to Customer can create the events `transfer_created` and `customer_transfer_created`.

-Webhooks are sent asynchronously and are not guaranteed to be delivered in order.
+*Important:* Webhooks are sent asynchronously and are not guaranteed to be delivered in order.
 We recommend that applications protect against duplicated events by making event processing idempotent.

 ### Example webhook payload
 ```jsonnoselect